The Benefits of Preplanning?

 Each of us has a unique ability to understand the workings of our family dynamic.
 People come in all shapes and sizes….intellectuals, silly souls, proper ladies and quite gentlemen, extroverts and introverts, happy go lucky guys and gals, dreamers….and an individuals’ personality is often indicative as to how we approach the topic of final wishes.

 Preplanning is an often overlooked but important component of estate planning.

 Sometimes individuals consider researching what is involved with preplanning final arrangements because as empty nesters they are looking to the future and their eventual needs.

 because as empty nesters they are looking to the future and their eventual needs.
 When the time has come to downsize to an apartment, or a decision has been made to sell the family home and take up full time residence at the cottage by the lake - that is what will spark the thought that this is the time to organize and restructure other aspects of your life plan.

-Often we find that this discussion of preplanning leads to the realization of a need for follow through with discussions with one’s lawyer, financial advisor, and family members to perhaps attend to long neglected reorganization of finances, to finally have a Will and Last Testament drafted, or to have a discussion with loved ones about what decisions are being contemplated.
+This discussion of preplanning leads to the realization of a need for follow through with discussions with one’s lawyer, financial advisor, and family members to perhaps attend to long neglected reorganization of finances, to finally have a Will and Last Testament drafted or updated, and to have that important discussion with loved ones about what decisions are being contemplated in all aspects.